An Efficient Semi-Streaming PTAS for Tournament Feedback ArcSet with Few Passes

-Note that the elements of the cut decomposition are defined by $\text{Cut}(S,T, d)$ and is efficient to store as one only needs to know the row and column indices encompassed by $S$ and $T$, in addition to the value of $d$.
-The following is the pseudocode for obtaining a 'cut decomposition' of an input matrix $A$, which is a sparse approximation of the matrix used to compute the maximum acyclic subgraph:\\
+Note that the elements of the cut decomposition are defined by $\text{Cut}(S,T, d)$ and can be efficiently stored.
+This is because we only need to know the row and column indices encompassed by $S$ and $T$, in addition to the value of $d$.
+The following is the pseudocode for obtaining the cut decomposition of an input matrix $A$, which is used as a sparse approximation of the matrix used to compute the maximum acyclic subgraph. \\

 As $p$ and $q$ are poly$(1/\ve)$, then one can store each submatrix defined by the row subsets $U, U_1$ and $V, V_1$, and since $\mathbf{W}(S,T)$ is only queried for $S$ and $T$ that are respectively always subsets of $U,U_1$ or $V,V_1$, then the computations in the above algorithm can be done.
 As defined earlier, $t_0, s_0, r_0$ are all poly$(1/\ve)$ meaning it is feasible to keep track of the relevant information simultaneously.
 Once the approximation $\mathbf{D} = D^{(1)} + \dots + D^{(t)}$ for the adjacency matrix is computed, a linear program can be devised to obtain a near optimal permutation.
 The cost of a permutation has been shown to be related to the cost of a placement\cite{frieze1999quick, arora2002new}, where the vertices are partitioned into $X_1,\dots, X_\ell$.